Filipi-Pinheiro/Projeto-Animes/README.md

 ## Description

- Explore the origins of each of the protagonists of 'One Piece' and discover how they joined the Straw Hat crew.
-Click on each character's symbols to see their stories and learn more about.
+ This project features an interactive interface where anime fans can explore the origins of the protagonists of their favorite series.
+Through buttons on the interface, you can click and discover

 #